dstufft/pep-packaging/index.rst

 Abstract
 ========

-The goal of this PEP is to provide a standard layout and format for Python distributions, so that all tools creating and installing distributions are inter-operable.
+The goal of this PEP is to provide a standard layout and meta-data for Python distributions, so that all tools creating and installing distributions are inter-operable.